swiftlang/swift-evolution/proposals/0333-with-memory-rebound.md

 For simplicity the following discussion calls both `Pointee`.

 In the general case, the runtime performs housekeeping tasks when initializing, deinitializing or updating a value of a type.
-Initializing and deinitialization of a type that is or contains a reference type means that type-specific code is executed, and therefore in general data cannot be accessed as another type.
+Initializing and deinitialization of a type that is or stores a reference type means that type-specific code is executed, and therefore in general data cannot be accessed as another type.

 `withMemoryRebound` can be used safely with pairs of types `Pointee` and `T` that do _not_ require initialization or deinitialization.